Other Command Lists

 dump binary memory test.bin 0x08000000 0x080FFFFF

-info line * $pc – show line begin/end for current program counter
+info line * $pc– show line begin/end for the current program counter

 TUI Key Bindings